-Lou Malnati worked at Pizzeria Uno before creating his eponymous restaurant in 1971.
-The Lincolnwood spot soon boomed into a 52-location franchise, with stores all around the Chicagoland area.
-Lou Malnati’s prides itself on specially sourced Californian tomatoes and Wisconsin mozzarella.
-For the authentic deep dish experience, order the Chicago Classic which comes with extra cheese, sausage and the restaurant’s signature buttercrust.
-If you’re in a rush, ask the restaurant to put your pizza in the oven 45 minutes before your arrival to cut down your wait time.
+Lou Malnati worked at Pizzeria Uno before opening his eponymous restaurant in 1971.
+The Lincolnwood spot soon boomed into a franchise with more than 50 locations, most of which are scattered all around the Chicagoland area.
+Lou Malnati’s prides itself on specially sourced California vine-ripened tomatoes and Wisconsin mozzarella.
+For the authentic deep-dish experience, order the Chicago Classic, which comes with extra cheese, sausage, and the restaurant’s signature buttercrust.
+If you’re in a rush, ask the restaurant to put your pizza in the oven while you wait for your table to cut down on your wait time.